-Fortnite has changed a lot since it first hit our screens.
-These days it’s a worldwide phenomenon – even players at the World Cup do the dances when they score.
+Fortnite is a totally different game from when it first hit our screens.
+Now it’s a worldwide phenomenon – celebrities profess their addiction, soccer stars do the dances when they score, and even your grandma has heard them says its name on the news.
 But as more and more people play there’s still some confusion as to which version of the game you play for free and which you pay for, exactly how much it costs, and what platforms can you play on, with whom.

 We’re going to clear all that up for you right now, right here.